-Our opinion on the District's financial statements and compliance with federal grant program requirements is provided in a separate report, which includes the District's financial statements.
+Our opinion on the Agency's financial statements and compliance with federal grant program requirements is provided in a separate report issued in March 2015, which includes the Agency's financial statements.
+That report is available on our website, http://portal.sao.wa.gov/ReportSearch.